SaschaRadojkovic/SaschaRadojkovic/README.md

 # Welcome

-Hi my name is Sascha Radojkovic i am a creative person and i like to do different things and learned most of them myself
+Hi my name is Sascha Radojkovic i am a creative person and i like to do different things and learned most of them myself.
+`Turing my music and e-bikes ideas into reality, with a little bit of duct tape and some code`

 ## Skills
 - musicproducing